 “I’ve seen Laurette [Edlong CEO & Owner] not be shy to start out a company forum with a story of when she failed, but it’s always immediately followed with what she learned from it.” says Hunt.

-It’s this commitment to personal character development, fostered by our culture and values, that puts our employees in a position to enjoy their victories that much more.
+It’s this commitment to personal character development, which is fostered by our culture and values, that puts our employees in a position to enjoy their victories that much more.

 And you can bet there will be many more to come.